vasisko/crystal-collector-game/README.md

-# week-4-game
+# Crystal-Collector-Game
-Crystal Collector game
+Crystal Collector Javascript Game

 Try to match the total value of your crystals to the game total.